-The antitumor activity of propolis has been reviewed

-Orsolic, 2010, shows that the chemopreventive activity of propolis in animal models and cell cultures are likely to be the result of their ability to inhibit DNA synthesis in tumour cells, their capability to induce apoptosis (cell death) of tumour cells, and their property to activate macrophages to produce factors capable of regulating the function of B-, T- and NK-cells, respectively.
+The antitumor activity of propolis was reviewed by Orsolic in 2010: The chemopreventive activity of propolis in animal models and cell cultures are likely to be the result of their ability to inhibit DNA synthesis in tumour cells, their capability to induce apoptosis (cell death) of tumour cells, and their property to activate macrophages to produce factors capable of regulating the function of B-, T- and NK-cells, respectively.
 Especially interesting is the synergy between propolis and anticancer agents.
 Moreover, flavonoids from propolis play a protective role against the toxicity of the chemotherapeutic agents or radiation in mice, giving hope that they may have similar protective action in humans.
-The combination with an adjuvant antioxidant therapy may enhance the effectiveness of chemotherapy by ameliorating the side effect on leukocytes, liver and kidneys and consequently enabling dose escalation 230
+The combination with an adjuvant antioxidant therapy may enhance the effectiveness of chemotherapy by ameliorating the side effect on leukocytes, liver and kidneys and consequently enabling dose escalation $^{220}$

-The cytotoxic effects leading to the anticancer activity have been reviewed in 2011 by Watanabe et al. 348
+The cytotoxic effects leading to the anticancer activity have been reviewed in 2011 by Watanabe et al. 323

-Vit et al, 2015, reviews the different properties of propolis which lead to anticancer activity: antioxidant, antiproliferating, cancer cells apoptosis causing, anti-angiogenic (multi-step process to form blood vessels, this process is disturbed in cancer), immuno-supressive, anti-inflamatory, immunomodulatory342
+Vit et al, 2015, reviews the different properties of propolis which lead to anticancer activity: antioxidant, antiproliferating, cancer cells apoptosis causing, anti-angiogenic (multi-step process to form blood vessels, this process is disturbed in cancer), immuno-supressive, anti-inflamation, immunomodulatory

-Although many polyphenols have a anti-metastatic activity, caffeic acid phenethyl ester (CAPE) from poplar propolis and Artepillin C from baccharis propolis have been identified as the most potent antitummor agents ^{5,21},

-$^{24,\,231,\,232,\,302}$, but antitumor effects of chrysin (poplar propolis) and both nemorosone and plukenetione A (in Cuban propolis) have been reported 342
+Although many polyphenols have a anti-metastatic activity, caffeic acid phenethyl ester (CAPE) from poplar propolis and Artepillin C from baccharis propolis have been identified as the most potent antitummor agents 5, 22, 25, 221, 222, 277, but antitumor effects of chrysin (poplar propolis) and both nemorosone and plukenetione A (in Cuban prropolis) have been reported